-Trans academic Lexie Matheson on she and her community’s complex relationship with the police.
+Trans academic Lexie Matheson on her community’s complex relationship with the police.

 It seems cop cars seem have always played a part in my life, and, since my coming out, even more so.
 As a young, middle class, white male professional, I seemed to be treated quite well – even though I was a criminal.
 Now, having transitioned gender and no longer a law-breaker, not so much.